vivisect/vivisect/README.md

 > vdb> help writemem

 to show available commands and options.
-Additionally, for basic vdb use, the wiki at [http://visi.kenshoto.com/](http://visi.kenshoto.com/)

 ## Vivisect